Deep Probabilistic Supervision for Image Classification: Experiments

 \subsubsection{Robustness}

-To assess our method's performance under less ideal conditions, we evaluate the models trained on CIFAR-10 on corrupted and perturbed images, and introduce symmetric and asymmetric label noise.
+To assess our framework's performance under more realistic conditions, we evaluate the models trained on CIFAR-10 on corrupted and perturbed images, and introduce symmetric and asymmetric label noise.

-\textbf{Corruptions and perturbations.} We evaluate the robustness to corruptions and perturbations of BSD and related methods by evaluating the models trained on CIFAR-10 on CIFAR-10-C and CIFAR-10-P \citep{hendrycks2019benchmarking}.
+\textbf{Corruptions and perturbations.} We evaluate the robustness to corruptions and perturbations of DPS and related methods by evaluating the models trained on CIFAR-10 on CIFAR-10-C and CIFAR-10-P \citep{hendrycks2019benchmarking}.
 The results are included in Table \ref{tab:cifar10cp_results}, where we report test set accuracy and mean Flip Probability (mFP) for CIFAR-10-C and CIFAR-10-P, respectively.
-BSD yields the highest accuracy and the lowest mFP for all models.
+DPS yields the highest accuracy and the lowest mFP for all models.

-On CIFAR-10-C, BSD improves robustness across all architectures, raising accuracy by about $1.5$ pp for both ResNet-18 and DenseNet-121 and by $0.4$ pp for ViT-B over the baseline, slightly surpassing the best related methods.
-On CIFAR-10-P, BSD achieves the lowest mean flip probability for all models, reducing mFP by around $10\%$ compared to the best-performing related methods.
+On CIFAR-10-C, DPS improves robustness across all architectures, raising accuracy by about $1.5$ pp for both ResNet-18 and DenseNet-121 and by $0.4$ pp for ViT-B over the baseline, slightly surpassing the best related methods.
+On CIFAR-10-P, DPS achieves the lowest mean flip probability for all models, reducing mFP by around $10\%$ compared to the best-performing related methods.

 \textbf{Label noise.} We generate symmetric label noise by randomly reassigning a percentage of all labels, and asymmetric noise using the class-dependent definition from prior work \citep{tanaka2018joint}.
 Figure~\ref{fig:dd} shows test error over epochs for the previously mentioned self-distillation methods under 20\% label noise for ResNet-18 trained on CIFAR-10.
-BSD and TE are obtain the highest accuracy under label noise, while the methods that rely more on the hard targets perform worse.
-Notably, BSD flattens the characteristic double descent curve observed for other methods, indicating a more robust learning process.
+DPS and TE obtain the highest accuracy under label noise, while the methods that rely more on the hard targets perform worse.
+Notably, DPS flattens the characteristic double descent curve observed for other methods, indicating a more robust learning process.